ca-ros/ca-ros.github.io/tabs/about.md

 #published: false
 ---

 Hi, my name is Chris Arthur Rosaroso.
-I'm a self-taught data analyst in the Philippines.
+I'm a self-taught data analyst based in the Philippines.
 I have a life long passion about data and a curiosity that fuels it.
 My passion for data science lies on the path of 3 meaningful outcomes: *discovery*, *insight*, *innovation*.

 I believe that data tells us more than just numbers, it helps us uncover stories about certain events and timelines where we can leverage into valuable actionable insights.
 I am focusing on marketing analytics as my niche, where I help the brand with valuable insights using the customer data.
 As COVID hits during my graduation on 2020, I was introduced to remote jobs.
 I eventually migrated to data science by getting certified.
 I am now skilled in Excel, SQL, R, and Tableau, and am currently learning Python.